Brown’s Creek State Trail is a 6-mile paved multi-use trail with trailheads at Gateway State Trail near Grant, and in downtown Stillwater.

 Coldwater Stop is off Neal Avenue at Brown’s Creek Park.
 It’s slightly closer to Stillwater than halfway.

 The east trailhead is at Stillwater Connection, right by the marina on the north end of town.
-There’s parking there, too.
+There’s parking there, too, lots of it.

 If you don’t frequent Stillwater, this town is BUSY on weekends throughout our late spring, summer and fall seasons!
 Highway 95 going through downtown gets super congested, down to a crawling pace with all the traffic and pedestrians.